 You might notice that some parts of your rug might become weary from furniture pressure.
 Rotating your furniture helps to prevent wear and tear, prevent it from fading and keep it looking new.

-Clean any liquid spills as quickly as possible with a clean towel to avoid staining your rug and a build-up of molds and mildews.
+Clean any liquid spills as quickly as possible with a clean towel to avoid staining your wool or cotton rugs and a build-up of molds and mildews.

 We have established that rugs can come with chemicals that are toxic and harmful to health and the environment.
 Thanks to non-toxic natural alternatives like jute rugs, sisal rugs, seagrass rugs, organic wool and cotton rugs, and so on, we can now avoid the harmful effects of these chemicals.

-Choosing non-toxic rugs that are sustainable is one way to protect our health and the planet.
+Choosing sustainable rugs without toxins is one way to protect our health and the planet.

 United States Environmental Protection Agency, EPA (2021) Volatile Organic Compounds’ Impact on Indoor Air Quality EPA.gov.